USCGC Fir (WLM-212): History

 In June 2010, Fir was moored at Pier 38, San Francisco.

 In 2012, Fir was owned by Curt Lind and was undergoing restoration by Thomas Young.

 As of 26 May 2014, Fir is listed for sale at USD360,000.

 The Fir was moved again due to a dispute at Pier 38.
 The Fir was listed for sale in 2016, with its location is simply listed as the "San Francisco Bay Delta, CA".
 That location has been confirmed to be on the Little Potato Slough at the end of Eight Mile Road near Stockton, CA.

 Fir was purchased by The Lighthouse Project LLC, a Virginia group dedicated to the restoration and repurposing of aids to navigation, in spring 2017.
 Restoration has commenced.
+In 2026, the vessel was sold for scrap after its owner died and was sent to Alang India to be dismantled.
+Her demolition was completed in the same year.